hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

     * also, Red is lispy-enough already (dialects/PARSE/different evaluation modes for arguments)
     * Is it possible to contain all lisp-like functions from these languages?

-# dialects of different internet languages
+# Dialects of different internet languages
 * Having Red/Web that works with or replaces HTML, CSS and XML families (see W3C Recommendations)
     * Dialects for HTML ands CSS should be relatively simple .
 But are they necessary in (especially pre 1.0) core ? (in the future, I hope)
     * As soon as first web frameworks start to appear, we can be sure someone will write them (because HTML & CSS suck)